 All teaching and office staff can access the School's password-protected database, although the extent of that access is limited to that which is required for the effective performance of their duties.
-Teaching staff may consult the pupil records held in the School Office, redacted as required by the Head's Secretary/Registrar.
-Access to medical records is restricted to the Surgery staff, Head and Bursar.
-Access to financial records is restricted to the Head.
-Bursar and the Finance staff.
+Teaching staff may consult the pupil records held in the School Office, redacted as required by the Head's PA/Head of Admissions.
+Access to medical records is restricted to the

+Surgery staff, Head and Head of Operations.
+Access to financial records is restricted to the Head, Bursar and the Finance staff.